-“Focus on the moment of how great exercise makes you feel – that feeling of energy and wellness, or that “I did it” feeling you get when you’re done,” explains Jamie.
+“Focus on the moment of how great exercise makes you feel – that feeling of energy and wellness, or that “I did it” feeling you get when you’re done,” explains Carol.
 “Make that positive feeling the reward you are seeking when you think about exercise.
 Connect to that moment.”

 You already do this in other areas of your day.
 Many of your daily habits exist because you have connected them to a positive feeling.
 Take flossing or brushing your teeth as example.
 When you’re done, you think about how good your teeth feel.
 You may not love doing the action of brushing or flossing, but you have connected with that great end feeling, and you’ve made these actions into a daily habit.
 Exercising is like flossing or brushing your teeth.

 Connect your daily physical activity with something you find fun.
 The crisp air on your face as you bike down the street in the morning.
 Talking with your friend about their day as you walk or run after work.
 The peaceful calm that comes with deep breathing in a yoga class.
 Giggling at your favorite show while you march on the treadmill or pedal the stationary bike.
 The magical sounds and weightlessness of swimming laps.
 Catching a glimpse of wildlife as you hike in the woods.
 That inner-child joy of chasing a ball in a soccer game.
 Whatever you find fun, attach it to physical activity and you’ll always find it easy to be motivated to exercise.